Recommended GPU for Aximmetry

 Which professional camera tracking systems are supported by Aximmetry?

-We consider professional tracking systems to be solutions that were developed for the explicit reason of tracking camera motion in a broadcast or film environment and can provide consistently precise camera tracking data for the duration of the whole production for our virtual studio software.
+We consider professional camera tracking systems to be solutions that were developed for the explicit reason of tracking camera motion in a broadcast or film environment and can provide consistently precise camera tracking data for the duration of the whole production for our virtual studio software.

 The following professional tracking systems are supported: